-None of these reference documents has precedence.
-An acceptable offsetting proposal may combine elements from any of the documents.
+Neither of these reference documents has precedence.
+An acceptable offsetting proposal may combine elements from both documents.

-Transport, Infrastructure and Staging
+.Transport, Infrastructure and Staging

-- (11) Require subdivision and development in the precinct to be coordinated with required transport infrastructure upgrades to minimise the adverse effects of development on the safety, efficiency and effectiveness of the surrounding transport read network. - (12) Promote a mode shift to public transport and active modes by: - (a) Encouraging walking and cycling connections to the Pine Harbour Ferry berths Terminal, including along the indicative coastal walkway, active mode connections within the precinct, upgraded active mode facilities along Jack Lachlan Drive and the indicative primary and secondary collector roads as shown in Precinct Plan 5; - (b) Encouraging streets to be designed to provide safe separated access for cyclists on collector roads; and - (c) Encouraging connections and linkages to be effectively enabled within the precinct and to the existing Beachlands township. - (13) Require subdivision and development in the precinct to be coordinated with the provision of sufficient stormwater, wastewater, water supply, energy and telecommunications infrastructure.
+- (11) Require subdivision and development in the precinct to be coordinated with required transport infrastructure upgrades to minimise the adverse effects of development on the safety, efficiency and effectiveness of the surrounding road network. - (12) Promote a mode shift to public transport and active modes by: - (a) Encouraging walking and cycling connections to the Pine Harbour Ferry Terminal, including along the indicative coastal walkway and indicative primary and secondary collector roads as shown in Precinct Plan 5; and - (b) Encouraging streets to be designed to provide safe separated access for cyclists on collector roads. - (13) Require subdivision and development in the precinct to be coordinated with the provision of sufficient stormwater, wastewater, water supply, energy and telecommunications infrastructure.